• Skip to primary navigation

 A green smoothie in a mason jar with a straw, another green smoothie behind with a linen cloth and an emptied blender jug on the other side.

-• Vanilla Spice Adaptogenic Smoothie
+• Vanilla Spice Smoothie With Ashwagandha

 Two green smoothies in mason jars with white and grey striped straws sitting in front an empty blender Jug and a white and grey striped linen cloth.